-Teachers liaise with the SENDCo to identify the most effective and suitable intervention and how to monitor support and progress.
-The SENDCo uses the information gained from the Assess, Plan, Do, Review cycles to inform referrals to external support services, if required.
-It is the responsibility of the SENDCo to complete and coordinate all referrals.
+Teachers liaise with the SENCo to identify the most effective and suitable intervention and how to monitor support and progress.
+The SENCo uses the information gained from the Assess, Plan, Do, Review cycles to inform referrals to external support services, if required.
+It is the responsibility of the SENCo to complete and coordinate all referrals.

-4. Partnerships with parents, pupils and external support services
+4. Partnerships with families, pupils and external support services

-Partnerships with parents
+Partnerships with families

-Cavendish C of E recognises the value of working closely with parents/carers and understands the crucial role they play in their child's education.
-They have unique strengths, knowledge and experience to contribute to the shared view of their child's needs and the best way of supporting them.
-We will take account of the wishes, feelings and knowledge of parents/carers at all stages.
-The school will encourage parents to recognise that the most effective support for their child is gained when they are open and confident when working in partnership with the school and other professionals.
-We will support parents/carers so they are able to:
+Cavendish C of E recognises the value of working closely with families and understands the crucial role they play in the child's education.
+They have unique strengths, knowledge and experience to contribute to the shared view of the child's needs and the best way of supporting them.
+We will take account of the wishes, feelings and knowledge of families at all stages.
+The school will encourage families to recognise that the most effective support for their child is gained when they are open and confident when working in partnership with the school and other professionals.
+We will support families so they are able to:

-- Be actively involved in decision making, supporting their child and to be able to share their child's successes and achievements. - Engage with the appropriate staff and SENDCo. - Attend any review meetings and make their views known. - Seek information, support and advice from external support services. - Understand their rights and their child's entitlement within the SEND framework.
+- Be actively involved in decision making, supporting the child and to be able to share the child's successes and achievements. - Engage with the appropriate staff and SENCo. - Attend any review meetings and make their views known. - Seek information, support and advice from external support services. - Understand their rights and the child's entitlement within the SEND framework.

-Partnership with parents/carers is part of our day-to day work with all children.
+Partnership with families is part of our day-to day work with all children.
 It is strengthened through:

-- Regular contact and frequent informal chats. - Taking account of their ideas and views when writing appropriate SEND paperwork. - Regular parent consultation meetings. - Annual reviews for children with an EHCP (Education, Health and Care Plan).
+- Regular contact and frequent informal chats. - Taking account of their ideas and views when writing appropriate SEND paperwork. - Regular parent/family consultation meetings. - Annual reviews for children with an EHCP (Education, Health and Care Plan).